DaradiciLevente/ILI9488-on-Raspberry-Pi-Zero-2W/README.md

 ![Screenshot 2025-06-02 200618](https://github.com/user-attachments/assets/b598c2ff-ae91-4483-9b13-0e13df9f38c4)

-# For those who don't want to get too complicated,
+# For those who don't want to get too complicated

 - I made a script that will auto-compile the file for you: